NaturailyShopify/Naturaily-netlify/_posts/2016-03-31-from-delta-force-to-fire-rescue-practical-agile-implementation.md

 ---
-title: From “Delta Force” to “Fire Rescue”.
-Practical Agile implementation.
+title: Why we used Foundation Framework on naturaily.com
 description: >-
-  Learn how we have practically implemented agile manifesto, including Scrum and Kanban, in our everyday work in software development.
+  We will go over through some of the best features of the Foundation Framework which are the reasons why we used it to develop our website.
-slug: practical-agile-implementation
+slug: foundation-framework-naturaily
-date: '2016-03-31 10:38:01 +0000'
+date: '2013-08-27 10:38:01 +0000'
-category: Agile
+category: Frontend development
 authors:
-  label: Sebastian Kubiak
+  label: Maciej Kucharski
-  value: author-5
+  value: author-16
-  avatar: /assets/images/seba.jpg
+  avatar: /assets/images/maciek.png
-image: /assets/images/fire.jpg
+image: /assets/images/foundation.jpg
 text-preview: >-
-  We are a small (over a dozen people) remote development team.
-That kind of team has pretty standard and diversified portfolio of projects.
+  Gentle normalize.css ----------------------- Your usual reset.css leaves you
+  with absolutely nothing - each and every style has to be written by yourself, from scratch.
+We were looking for a set of rules that would remove browser inconsistencies while preserving some default and desirable styling.
+  Foundation's normalize.css gives you just that.
 tags:
-  - Agile
+  - Frontend development
 ---

 We are a small (over a dozen people) remote development team.
 That kind of team has pretty standard and diversified portfolio of projects.